restic/others/README.md

 - `dedup`: Supports deduplication
 - `encrypted`: Supports encrypting data locally (stored encrypted on the backup medium)
 - `go`: Written in Go-lang
+- `gpg`: Uses GPG for the underlying encryption
+- `authenticated`: Uses cryptographic signatures or MAC tags to ensure integrity
 - `python`: Written in Python
 - `review`: Needs to be reviewed by the authors of this list in order to revise the tags assigned here.
 - `unmaintained`: Looks unmaintained / dead